-At FIRST WEB FOUNDATION, we are committed to amplifying and supporting the work of small and medium-sized under-resourced nonprofit organizations (NGOs) in Africa (mainly in sub-Sahara) who are already making exceptional impact in their communities – or demonstrate potential to do so – as they strive to deliver their respective missions.
+At the First Web Foundation, we are committed to amplifying and supporting the work of small and medium-sized under-resourced nonprofit organizations (NGOs) in Africa (mainly in sub-Sahara) who are already making an exceptional impact in their communities – or demonstrate the potential to do so – as they strive to deliver their respective missions.

-We help these under-resources community-based nonprofits with technical support, tailored information, news, tips, resources related to Internet and mobile technology; online and mobile fundraising; online communications and social media; and non-cash grants for website domains, hosting, development; and tailored training on web maintenance using WordPress, as well as general digital literacy to ensure sustainability.
-In so doing, FIRST WEB FOUNDATION strives to contribute towards achieving Sustainable Development Goals
+we help these under-resources community-based nonprofits with technical support, tailored information, news, tips, and resources related to the internet and mobile technology; online and mobile fundraising; online communications and social media; and non-cash grants for website domains, hosting, and development; and tailored training on web maintenance using WordPress, as well as general digital literacy to ensure sustainability. in so doing, First Web Foundation strives to contribute towards achieving sustainable development goals.

 However, with regards to the website non-cash grant program, while First Web Foundation has the capacity to donate hosting space and domains to 1000 organizations, the organization does not, at present, have the human resource capacity to enable the development of the sites and mentoring of the representatives of the beneficiary organizations on how to sustainably maintain their sites on their own.